hcarnes/hcarnes.github.io/_posts/2019-3-18-NYC-Geoclient-API .markdown

 ## How does the API provide the 50 closest locations?

-We have a route where users can find the locations near them.
+The API has a route where users can find the locations near them.

 ```ruby
 Rails.application.routes.draw do
   get "/near_me", to: "establishments#near_me"
 end
 ```
 The `EstablishmentsController` uses ActiveRecord to retrieve the top 50 establishments closest to the user.
-The establishment location is subtracted from the user's location to determine that distance.
-Note, the user's location is passed in through params and converted to the datatype of geography. `SRID` stands for "spatial reference id" and tells Postgis know which spatial reference system to use.
+The `<->` function determines the distance between the user and the given establishment.
+Note, the user's location is passed in through params and converted to the datatype of geography. `SRID` stands for "spatial reference id" and tells Postgis which spatial reference system to use.
 In this case, the code stores the data using the WGS84 projected coordinate system (SRID 4326) that allows you to calculate things such as the distance between two points.
 I found [this](https://stackoverflow.com/questions/21935863/srid-meaning-in-postgis) Stack Overflow post helpful in explaining `SRID`.

 ```ruby
 class EstablishmentsController < ApplicationController